 The PHRC is built around a set of research projects led by senior researchers with expertise in public health, social epidemiology, sociology, survey and evaluation research, social marketing and health economics.
 The PHRC links teams across eight universities, a survey research agency, a children's charity and a Public Health Observatory (PHO).

 It was founded in October 2005 by Professor Hilary Graham (University of York), who was Director from October 2005 to March 2011.
-It entered its current phase in April 2011, directed by Professor Mark Petticrew (London School of Hygiene and Tropical Medicine, and will run until March 2018.
+It entered its current phase in April 2011, directed by Professor Mark Petticrew (London School of Hygiene & Tropical Medicine), and will run until March 2018.

 The PHRC is funded by the Department of Health Policy Research Programme (DH PRP).
 Its research programme has been developed in consultation with the DH PRP and is informed by current priority needs identified by DH policy teams.